 Melitzanosalata is a Greek appetizer made from roasting whole eggplants, pureeing it, then adding garlic, olive oil and lemon juice!
-It is a simple yet delicious small plate tapas dish that everyone will love!
+It is a simple yet delicious meze that everyone will love!

 Eggplant in Greek is called "melitzana" and salad in Greek is "salata" so putting both together literally means EGGPLANT SALAD.
 I like to think of it more as a dip or 'spread' than a salad but who's judging?